-- Sec.
-41. Climate Budget Tagging.
-All national government agencies, SUCs and GOCCs shall tag their budgets for climate change adaptation and mitigation in accordance with the DBM-CCC J.M.C.
+Sec.
+38. Climate Budget Tagging.
+All national government agencies, SUCs, and GOCCs shall tag their budgets for climate change adaptation and mitigation in accordance with the DBM-CCC J.M.C.
 No. 2015-01 dated March 24, 2015, and the LGUs shall tag their climate budget in their Annual Investment Plans pursuant to DBM-CCC-DILG J.M.C.
 No. 2015-01 dated July 23, 2015.
+The results of the budget tagging shall guide the formulation of subsequent budgets to mainstream climate change adaptation and mitigation strategies in the national development process.

+Sec.
+39. Government Compliance to the Electric Vehicle Industry Development Act.
+All government entities (GEs), including national government agencies, LGUs, GOCCs, Constitutional Offices enjoying fiscal autonomy, as well as the Legislative and Judicial branches, shall comply with R.A.
+No. 11697 and its IRR.
+All GEs shall ensure that at least five percent (5%) of their fleet, whether owned or leased, shall be electric vehicles within the time frame indicated in the Comprehensive Roadmap for the Electric Vehicle Development Industry: PROVIDED, That only recognized electric vehicles shall be purchased based on guidelines issued by DOE and subject to the provisions of existing government procurement laws, rules, and regulations.

+All GEs, through their head offices, shall inform the DOE of the new electric vehicle purchases for government use.
+GEs shall also ensure regular updating of their fleets through the Government Energy Management Program (GEMP) online system.

-The results of the budget tagging shall guide the formulation of subsequent budgets to mainstream climate change adaptation and mitigation strategies in the national development process. - Sec.
-42. Energy Efficiency.
-All national government agencies, LGUs and GOCCs shall comply with the Government Energy Management Plan, and existing laws, rules and regulations on energy efficiency and conservation.
-These energy efficiency measures may include the adoption of a standard thermostat level based on the DOE's energy conservation program, and the use of energy efficient lighting, such as light-emitting diode (LED) lamps, in their office buildings, school buildings, hospitals, markets, parks, street lights and other public places, and the use of inverter type air-conditioning units or similar equivalent technologies in their office buildings, school buildings, hospitals, and similar facilities. - Sec.
-43. Maintenance and Operation of Dams.
-As part of the disaster risk reduction program of the government, agencies and GOCCs that have control or supervision over the major dams shall ensure that said dams are properly maintained, managed and operated with updated and promulgated protocols.
+Sec.
+40. Energy Efficiency.
+All national government agencies, LGUs and GOCCs shall comply with the GEMP, and existing laws, rules and regulations on energy efficiency and conservation.
+These energy efficiency measures may include the adoption of a standard thermostat level based on the DOE's energy conservation program, and the use of energy efficient lighting, such as light-emitting diode (LED) lamps, in their office buildings, school buildings, hospitals, markets, parks, street lights and other public places, and the use of inverter type air-conditioning units or similar equivalent technologies in their office buildings, school buildings, hospitals, and similar facilities.

+Sec.
+41. Maintenance and Operation of Dams.
+As part of the disaster risk reduction program of the government, agencies and GOCCs that have control or supervision over the major dams shall ensure that said dams are properly maintained, managed, and operated with updated and promulgated protocols.
 The agencies and GOCCs concerned shall take into account climate change and extreme weather events and ensure coordination with the Philippine Atmospheric, Geophysical and Astronomical Services Administration on precipitation forecast.
-They shall also establish and maintain an efficient and effective early flood warning system and functional water level monitoring system that is periodically tested together with the LGUs and communities at risk of flooding from dam water releases. - Sec.
-44. Multi-Hazard Impact-Based Forecasting and Early Warning Systems for Climate and Disaster Resilience.
-The National Government shall promote the establishment of multi-hazard impact-based forecasting and early warning systems and services, including the development and enhancement of protocols for climate, weather, and risk communication, early warning dissemination, and implementation of early action procedures, to prevent and minimize loss and damage from impacts of extreme weather and slow onset events in communities.
-Such instrumentation, communication, and implementation protocols should be actionable and verifiable to the last mile, reaching the most vulnerable. - Sec.
-45. Protection of Biodiversity.
-All agencies of the government shall ensure that protection of biological diversity is integrated and mainstreamed into their development programs and projects.
-Agencies shall likewise prioritize the conservation and restoration of natural ecosystems. - Sec.
-46. Mainstreaming Green Practices.
+They shall also establish and maintain an efficient and effective early flood warning system and functional water level monitoring system that is periodically tested together with the LGUs and communities at risk of flooding from dam water releases.

+Sec.
+42. Protection of Biodiversity.
+All agencies of the government, including LGUs, SUCs, and GOCCs, shall endeavor to support the Kunming-Montreal Global Biodiversity Framework and ensure that protection of biological diversity is integrated and mainstreamed into their development programs and projects.
+Agencies shall likewise prioritize the conservation and restoration of natural ecosystems.

+Sec.
+43. Mainstreaming Green Practices.
 All national government agencies, LGUs, SUCs and GOCCs shall, as much as possible, institute practices that promote the protection and conservation of the environment.
 Day-to-day operations of agencies shall be guided by principles directed towards sustainability and mitigation of the effects of climate change.

-Agencies shall, in the implementation of their respective programs, activities, and projects, practice energy conservation, recycling initiatives, and explore alternative solutions that promote conservation of natural resources and reduction of carbon footprints, consistent with existing laws, rules and regulations.
+Agencies shall, in the implementation of their respective programs, activities, and projects, practice energy efficiency and conservation, recycling initiatives, and explore alternative solutions that promote conservation of natural resources.